fractalide/fractalide-oz/README.md

 Why Fractallang?
 Why not Javascript?
 -------------
 Javascript has many flaws, single process, no object oriented support, and a plethora of other issues.
 Most importantly textual code isn't very approachable to the average non-programmer.
-We feel that Flow Based Programming (FBP) is a much better approach to programming and by using Mozart-oz to implement FBP we deliver some 30 odd different and factored language concepts to FBP component developers.
-Most importantly we make extensive use of the Declarative Concurrent Paradigm which enables the simple creation of open Internet applications.
+We feel that Flow Based Programming (FBP) is a much better approach to programming and by using Mozart-oz to implement FBP we deliver some 30 odd different and factored language concepts to FBP component developer.
+Afew of those concepts allow for the Declarative Concurrent paradigm which enables the simple creation of open Internet applications.

 Fractalide?
 -------